flxo/rogcat/README.md

 ## Examples

-The following examples show a subset of Rogcats features.
+The following examples show a subset of `rogcats` features.
 Please check usage in addition!

 ### Live

-Capture logs from a connected device and display unconditionally.
-Internally rogcat runs `adb logcat -b all`:
+Capture logs from a connected device and display unconditionally. `Rogcat` runs `adb logcat -b all`:

 `rogcat`